 André de la Fuente enjoys coaching patrons to develop their skills and achieve their career dreams.
 He brings over 20 years of Labor Market Information experience, specifically in employment, industry, occupational, safety, health, and workers’ compensation statistics, from the Louisiana Workforce Commission.
 Having taught college classes, facilitating learning is his lifelong passion.
 André is fluent in Spanish.

 Kathryn has previous experience in Early Childhood Development.
-She has also worked in the Legal industry for almost 10 years.
+She has also worked in the legal industry as a file clerk for almost 10 years.
 Kathryn also has first-hand knowledge of job-seeking with a disability, as she is Deaf.
 Kathryn has recently published research into how a persons’ life experiences shape their future career choices.
-She is currently pursuing her Master’s in Psychology at Southeastern University of Louisiana while working part time in the Career Center.
+She obtained her Bachelor’s in Psychology, and is currently pursuing her Master’s in Library and Information Science at Louisiana State University while working in the Career Center.

 Matthew joins the Career Center after several years of experience as a Library Aide, assisting patrons with computer use in the Reference department.
 Matthew’s experience in Reference has helped develop his guiding principle: be helpful.
 Being helpful could mean listening to people, it could mean being patient, it could mean being empathetic, it could simply mean being a competent employee.
 Matthew is eager to translate his experience from Reference into assisting patrons in a more concentrated manner in the Career Center.